 Mass During The Week

-St. Mark Celebrates Holy Mass every Tuesday – Thursday at 8 AM, and Friday at 9 AM with the school.
+St. Mark Celebrates Holy Mass every Tuesday, Wednesday, and Thursday at 8 AM, and Friday at 9 AM with the school.

 Learn more about Catholic Mass